ibm-cloud-docs/ContinuousDelivery/git_toolchains.md

 * The region to create the toolchain in.
 If you want to use a different region, select it from the list of available regions.
 * The resource group or organization to create the toolchain in.
 Click the link to switch between selecting resource groups and orgs.
 If you want to use a different resource group or org, select it from the list of available resource groups or orgs.

-   Resource groups are available in the Dallas, Washington, Toronto, London, Frankfurt, Sydney, Osaka, and Tokyo regions.
+   Resource groups are available in the Dallas, Washington, Toronto, Sao Paulo, London, Frankfurt, Sydney, Osaka, and Tokyo regions.
 Cloud Foundry orgs are supported in the Dallas, London, and Frankfurt regions.
    {: important}

 1. Click **Create** to create your empty toolchain.
 1. Click **Add Tool**, and then select **GitHub** or **{{site.data.keyword.gitrepos}}** to add either of these tool integrations to your toolchain.
 1. For more information about configuring the GitHub tool integration, see [Configuring tool integrations](/docs/ContinuousDelivery?topic=ContinuousDelivery-github).
 1. For more information about configuring the {{site.data.keyword.gitrepos}} tool integration, see [Configuring tool integrations](/docs/ContinuousDelivery?topic=ContinuousDelivery-grit).

 For a tutorial about how to create a custom toolchain, see [Create a custom toolchain](https://www.ibm.com/cloud/architecture/tutorials/create-a-custom-toolchain){: external}.
 {: tip}